PaulNewling/cargo-api/README.md

 ![Google Screen](documentation/images/google-screen.jpeg)

 Once authenticated you will be presented with the Authenticated screen.
 This screen will display your full name, your userID as well as a new JWT.
-This JWT can then be used to access the project's API endpoints by using the JWT as the 'Bearer Token' in the 'Authorization' header of any request made to a protected endpoint.
+This JWT can then be used to access the project's API endpoints by using the JWT as the `Bearer Token` in the `Authorization` header of any request made to a protected endpoint.

 ![Authenticated Screen](documentation/images/authentication-screen.jpeg)